RIPE-NCC/ripe-database-documentation/docs/15.Reference-Manual/01-Reference-Manual.md

 * The "filter-set:" attribute defines the name of your filter.
 It is an RPSL name that starts with "fltr-".
 * The "filter:" attribute defines the policy filter of the set.
     * A policy filter is a logical expression which, when applied to a set of routes, returns a subset of these routes – the ones that you have said you want to see.
-* The "mp-filter:" attribute extends the "filter:" attribute to allow you to specify <font color="green">IPv4, </font>IPv6 prefixes and prefix ranges.
+* The "mp-filter:" attribute extends the "filter:" attribute to allow you to specify IPv4, IPv6 prefixes and prefix ranges.
 * The "filter:" and "mp-filter:" attributes are optional.
 However, if you plan to use a filter-set object, it must contain at least one of these two attributes.
 * The name of a **filter-set** object can be hierarchical.
     * A hierarchical filter-set name is a sequence of filter-set names and AS Numbers separated by colons.
 At least one component of the name must be an actual filter-set name (i.e. start with "fltr-").
 All the set name components of a hierarchical filter-name have to be filter-set names.